Lead with useful content

 Foundations

-Core tokens balance a white product canvas, a cool gray documentation surface, and a -45 degree Atomize brand gradient blending Pink 600, Purple 700, and Blue 500.
+Core tokens balance a white product canvas, a cool gray documentation surface, a purple case-study eyebrow, and a -45 degree Atomize brand gradient blending Pink 600, Purple 700, and Blue 500.

 The type system uses Google Sans Flex with reduced heavy weights, tight heading rhythm, and calmer body copy for dense product content.